Stephanie Natter, MA, ATR-BC, CGP, LCPAT

 At Expressive Therapy Center, Ms. Perkins works with children, adolescent and adults individually as well as in group therapy settings.

-Kristen Pilgrim is a Registered Drama Therapist.
+Kristen Pilgrim is a Registered Drama Therapist and a Licensed Graduate Professional Counselor.
 She received her M.A. in Mental Health Counseling with a focus in Drama Therapy from Lesley University.
-Prior to that she obtained her B.A. in theatre and psychology from the College of William and Mary.
-In addition to her work at Expressive Therapy Center, Kristen works with children, adolescents, and adults struggling with depression, anxiety, thought disorders, eating disorders, and trauma in Dominion Hospital’s inpatient setting.
-Kristen has been using drama therapy with adults with cognitive/developmental disabilities for many years as a teaching artist with ArtStream, an inclusive theatre company.
-Additionally, she is a teaching artist affiliated with several educational theatre companies and has worked with kids from elementary through high school on original musicals, straight plays, and Shakespeare productions.
-Kristen is also a Registered Behavior Technician with the Behavior Analyst Certification Board and has worked with children and young adults on the Autism Spectrum for the past 5 years.
+Prior to that, she obtained her B.A. in theatre and psychology from the College of William and Mary.
+Kristen works with children, adolescents, and adults struggling with depression, anxiety, thought disorders, eating disorders, and trauma.
+Kristen has also been using drama therapy for many years as a teaching artist in working with adults with cognitive/developmental disabilities.
+As a teaching artist, she is affiliated with several educational theatre companies and has worked with children and adolescents from elementary through high school on original musicals, modern plays, and Shakespeare productions.
+Previously, Kristen worked as a Registered Behavior Technician with the Behavior Analyst Certification Board and has worked with children and young adults on the Autism Spectrum.

 Kristen’s person-centered therapeutic approach intentionally uses theatre tools such as story-telling, play, improvisation, roles and relationships, and movement to create therapeutic change.
 She believes in the power of the mind-body connection to bring problems out of our heads and into the world to be more fully explored.
 She aims to help clients fully integrate their experiences using both traditional talk therapy and action oriented expressive therapy.